Zeus (DC Comics): Fictional character biography

 Zeus' origins and early history mostly conform to the way they are presented in classical mythology.
 He is a child of the Titans Cronus and Rhea and leader of the twelve Olympian Gods.
 During a war between the Titans and Olympians, Zeus slays his father and assumes his place as King of the Gods, ruling from Mount Olympus with his sister-wife Hera.
 He is the father of numerous gods and heroes, the most famous being Hercules.

-In the DC Universe, the machinations of the alien dark and demon god Darkseid when he spreads tales of the Roman Gods cause the Olympians to split into multiple aspects, with the Roman gods existing for a time as separate entities.
+In the DC Universe, the machinations of the alien god Darkseid when he spreads tales of the Roman Gods cause the Olympians to split into multiple aspects, with the Roman gods existing for a time as separate entities.
 Zeus' counterpart Jupiter rules his own Olympus in a separate dimension following this.
 The two pantheons are merged into single entities again centuries later.

-In present day, Zeus has been a benefactor of the Amazons, the last remaining people that still worship the Olympians.
+In present day, Zeus is a benefactor of the Amazons, the last remaining people who still worship the Olympians.
 However, his patriarchal attitudes, disregard for mortals, and unreasonable demands have sometimes led to conflict with his followers, particularly their champion Wonder Woman.
+Additionally, he is one of the seven deities who empower Captain Marvel / Shazam.

-After Wonder Woman's defeat of Ares, which caused the latter to go into self-exile, Zeus becomes interested in Diana and wants her virginity, offering to make her a goddess.
+After Wonder Woman's defeat of Ares, which causes the latter to go into self-exile, Zeus becomes interested in Diana and wants her virginity, offering to make her a goddess.
 Diana becomes the first woman ever to refuse his advances while professing love for him as god and father.
 Enraged at being rejected, Zeus threatens her, but is summoned back to Olympus by Hera at the urging at the Goddesses who created the Amazons and are incensed themselves at Zeus for trying to make Themyscira his personal brothel.
 As punishment, Zeus demands that Diana undertake the Challenge of the Gods, on which she defeats the evils that have been trapped under Paradise Island, including a Hecatonshire and the Lernaean Hydra.
 She frees Heracles, who had been turned to stone and was supporting the Island.

 During a War of the Gods, Zeus leads the Olympians in a conflict with their Roman counterparts and other deities, until mortal heroes intervene to end the war.
 After Darkseid destroys the glory of Olympus, Zeus convinces the other gods to abandon both it and Earth, and only Hermes refuses.
 The gods later return to Olympus but have occasionally been forced to defend or relocate it.

 As in classical myth, Zeus frequently cheats on his wife Hera and couples with mortals to produce demi-god offspring.
 Zeus has been revealed as the father of Wonder Girl (Cassie Sandsmark) and shares a complicated relationship with his daughter, who resents his absence from most of her life.